-Dusty Baker: Is the Reds' Skipper a Hall of Fame Manager?
+Could Dusty Baker have the makings of a Hall of Fame manager?

 I pose to you this question: If Dusty Baker retired tomorrow, would he be a Hall of Fame manager with his resume?
 What if he reaches 1,500 wins?
 Or 2,000?